raulg0906/raulg0906/README.md

 - 👋 Hi, I’m @raulg0906
-- 👀 I’m interested in starting in a Junior Developer position
+- 👀 I’m interested in a Software Developer position
-- 🌱 I’m currently learning Javascript/React
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me raulgonzalez1770@gmail.com